▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Former members

-• Elbows: Glued to the sides.
+• Elbows: Neither close to the body nor protruding.

 Former members